 - Amendment Procedures Sections: discuss the procedure for amending the bylaws (means of proposals, notice required, voting requirements).

 - Other specific policies and procedures unique to the Chapter that may be necessary for its operation.

-Remember the reasons for having a constitution and bylaws; these documents articulate the purpose of the Chapter and spell out the procedures to be followed for its orderly functioning.
+Before crafting Chapter Bylaws, Chapter Leaders should thoroughly understand the guiding policies set forth by the college or university.
+Remember the reasons for having a constitution and/or bylaws; these documents articulate the purpose of the Chapter and spell out the procedures to be followed for its orderly functioning.
 Constitutions usually require a two-thirds vote of the membership for adoption, while bylaws only require a simple majority for passage, though this is defined by the school, generally.
-Once the constitution and bylaws have been developed, review them often.
+Once the constitution and bylaws have been developed according to the guiding policies of the college or university, review them often.
 The needs of the Chapter will change over time and it is important that the constitution and bylaws are kept up to date to reflect the current situation.

 Make sure every new member of the organization has a copy of governing documents.
 This will help to unify Chapter Members by informing them about the opportunities that exist for participation and the procedures they should follow to be an active, contributing member.
 A thorough study of the constitution and bylaws should be a part of Chapter Leader training and transition, discussed below.
 Chapter Leaders should also provide a copy of the constitution and/or bylaws to the Chapter Advisor.

 Registered student organization application.
 Most institutions require an application to be identified as a recognized student organization.
 This application generally requires renewal annually, and so it is prudent to keep a copy of the previous year’s application on hand to ease completion of new applications.
 The same is true for university grant applications and funding requests.